balderb/css-integration-mock-challenge/README.md

 Create a standard html page based on the html5boilerplate <br>
 Create a standard style.css stylesheet <br>
 Add the relevant HTML and CSS code so that the end result looks exactly as the provided high-fidelity mockup images. <br>
+With other words, make it look pixel perfect.
+Use only HTML & CSS (SCSS).

+# add clickable link per interface:
+Interface 1
+interface 2
+interface 3